cysouw/graphicalgrammar/text/german.md

 The desire to summarise the structure of a complex *Periode* is a crucial starting point for the graphical analysis of sentences in 19th Century Germany, starting with Herling [-@herling1823, see [@sec:herling1823]].
 The main tool that is used is a so-called *Periodenbild* 'image of a Period'.
 The basic idea is to assign some symbols to each clause, and then combine these symbols into a visualisation to illustrate the interrelation between the many clauses that make up a *Periode*.
 The term *Periodenbild* for the analysis of a multi-clause sentence was first used by August Lehmann [-@lehmann1833, see [@sec:lehmann1833]].
 His proposal includes a distinction between capital letters for main clauses and lower-case letters for subordinate clauses, a principle that remains a fixture throughout all variants of these *Periodenbilder*.
 In contrast, almost all other details differ widely from author to author.

 Friedrich Diesterweg [-@diesterweg1834, see [@sec:diesterweg1830]] adopted Lehmann's terminology and added the term *Satzbild* for the structure of a monoclausal sentence.
 The two terms *Periodenbild* and *Satzbild* return throughout the 19th Century, but they are used quite interchangeably.
 Even though many authors distinguish between two different graphical analyses, one for single-clause sentences and one for multi-clause sentences, Diesterweg's terminological distinction did not persist.
 Linguistic *Bilder* remain virulent for about 90 years, but then gradually fade away from linguistic memory at the start of the 20th Century.

+### Topik & Topologie

+Roth (wetzler, Frankfurt), also posthumously published in vol 2 of the Abhandlungen des Frankfurtischen Gelehrtenvereins für deutsche Sprache

 ## *Periodenbild* and *Satzbild*